Javascript is not enabled.

 3. Florida’s national parks: Miami to the Florida Keys

-Spring can be a wonderful time to explore Florida’s national parks.
-Begin in Miami at Bill Baggs Cape Florida State Park, home to the historic Cape Florida Lighthouse, which turns 200 in 2025.
-Special events, such as stargazing and monthly volunteer days, will take place throughout the year.
+Spring can be a wonderful time to explore Florida’s national parks before peak heat and humidity arrive in summer.
+Begin in Miami at Bill Baggs Cape Florida State Park, home to the historic Cape Florida Lighthouse, which turned 200 in 2025.

 End your adventure with a trip to Dry Tortugas National Park, accessible only by boat or seaplane, which features historic Fort Jefferson and exceptional opportunities for snorkeling.
-“I’m not typically a snorkeler, but the water is so absolutely gorgeous,” says Melody Pittman, 56, of Mesquite, Nevada, who runs a travel blog called Wherever I May Roam.
-“We saw a parrot fish, a goliath grouper, … stingrays, and then a million colorful tropical fish. … I definitely advise [that you] bring an underwater camera.”
+“I’m not typically a snorkeler, but the water is so absolutely gorgeous,” says Melody Pittman, 57, of Jacksonville, Florida, who runs a travel blog called Wherever I May Roam.
+“We saw a parrot fish, a goliath grouper, stingrays and then a million colorful tropical fish … I definitely advise [that you] bring an underwater camera.”

 A Lowcountry drive should include a stop in Bluffton, South Carolina.